sebastienwallukat/CR_sql_library/Chargeback.md

 ## Best Practices

+- Use `shopify-dw.money_products.chargebacks_summary` for most chargeback analyses as it's optimized and comprehensive
 - Monitor chargeback rates by both count and amount; they can tell different stories
 - Segment analysis by product category, transaction size, and geography to identify risk patterns
 - Track win rates by reason code to prioritize evidence collection strategies